All Products

 Note

-If the value of Internet NAT Gateway in the Access to Internet section is 0, you must create an Internet NAT gateway.
+If the number next to Internet NAT Gateway is 0, you need to create an Internet NAT gateway.
 For more information, see Create and manage an Internet NAT gateway.

 4. On the Internet NAT Gateway page, click the ID of the Internet NAT gateway.

-6. On the page that appears, click the Monitoring and O&M tab to view the public bandwidth.
+6. On the Internet Access > Elastic IP Addresses page, click Monitoring to view the public bandwidth information.

 How does Realtime Compute for Apache Flink access a service across VPCs?